plone/plone.testing/README.txt

     ...     ])
     ...     return suite

-By default, the file is located relative to the module where the the test suite is defined.
+By default, the file is located relative to the module where the test suite is defined.
 You can use ``../`` (even on Windows) to reference the parent directory, which is sometimes useful if the doctest is inside a module in a ``tests`` package.